nyquist/memory2go/cloud/oci/OCI-IAM.md

 # IAM = Identity and Access Management

 ## IAM 101
-IAM controls what type of access a user has and to which resources **Resource** = a cloud object (compute, blockstorage, vcn).
-Each resource has a unique **OCID (Oracle Cloud ID)** **Principal** = an IAM entity that is allowed to interact with OCI resources.
+- IAM controls what type of access a user has and to which resources
+- **Resource** = a cloud object (compute, blockstorage, vcn).
+Each resource has a unique **OCID (Oracle Cloud ID)**
+- **Principal** = an IAM entity that is allowed to interact with OCI resources.
 It can be an IAM user or an Instance Principal.
-**IAM users** = persistent identities that represent people or applications.
-The 1st IAM user is the default administrator Users enforce security principles of least privileges:
+  - **IAM users** = persistent identities that represent people or applications.
+The 1st IAM user is the default administrator.
+Users enforce security principles of least privileges:
     - User has no permission until placed in one or more groups
-- Groups have at least 1 policy with permission to tenancy and compartment **Instance principals** = let instances and apps make API calls to OCI services without the need to configure user credentials as config file
+    - Groups have at least 1 policy with permission to tenancy and compartment
+  - **Instance principals** = let instances and apps make API calls to OCI services without the need to configure user credentials as config file

 ## Authentication mechanisms
 - user/password